 So after three weeks or more travel adventure, the safety, normality and certainty of home becomes very attractive.
 Absence makes you appreciate home life and everything connected to it.
 You look forward to starting new projects, relaxing on the couch and petting a kitty.
 You yearn for the relative tranquility of no shore excursion mishaps or conversations with strange strangers at dinner.

 So travel makes home sweet home even sweeter, and life as a whole better.
 But as good as home can be, in two or three months the siren call of travel has us checking airfares and making hotel reservations.
-Pretty soon we’re packing our bags again, again in the company of a sad eyed kitty.
+Pretty soon we’re packing our bags, again in the company of a sad eyed kitty.

 This issue illustrates all of these points – whether on a camel ride on “Mars” or tasting wine in Provence, visiting the royal yacht or pigging out on sausages and beer at a German Christmas Market.
 We hope you enjoy our stories and make some stories of your own on your next travel odyssey.
 We’re ready for another adventure, but we’ll inevitably be looking forward to being back in our sweet home with our reluctantly forgiving cat Shadow.